Assistant General Counsel Salary

 Popular Skills for Assistant General Counsel

-Survey takers working as Assistant General Counsels report using a large range of professional skills.
-Most notably, facility with Mergers and Acquisitions, Intellectual Property (IP), and Contract Negotiation are correlated to pay that is significantly above average, leading to increases of 44 percent, 25 percent, and 10 percent, respectively.
+Assistant General Counsels seem to wield many skills on the job.
+Most notably, facility with Mergers and Acquisitions, Intellectual Property (IP), and Contract Negotiation are correlated to pay that is significantly above average, leading to increases of 40 percent, 20 percent, and 9 percent, respectively.
 Those listing Legal Document Review as a skill should be prepared for drastically lower pay.
 Contract Management and Risk Management / Risk Control also typically command lower compensation.
-It is often found that people who know Contract Negotiation are also skilled in Regulatory Compliance and Litigation Case Management.
+Most people skilled in Contract Negotiation are similarly competent in Regulatory Compliance and Litigation Case Management.

 Pay by Experience Level for Assistant General Counsel